notkarenyi/accessibility-demo/README.md

 ## Conclusion

 It might seem like there are suddenly a million things to worry about that you didn't think about before.
 That's okay: don't sweat it if you can't remember everything.
 What's important is that you start looking at websites you use and websites you create with a critical eye, asking: "How does this meet accessibility guidelines?", "How might this website be hard for some people to use?", and "What can I do to make my website functional and enjoyable for everyone?"
+Once you've identified a problem, you can always Google the solution to jog your memory.

 Here are the topics we've covered:
 * Fonts and font sizes